- 12 Fiendishly Fun Halloween Painting Ideas For Beginners - October 6, 2023

 As you can see, the mixture on the far right is the closest dupe, but wait, there’s one more that you can use!

 While trying to figure out how to make navy blue paint with no blue color, I stumbled across another paint combination that creates a gorgeous sub for Prussian Blue (see diagonal inset in image above).

-Technically, Phthalo Blue changes into teal when mixed with Phthalo Green.
-So now we’ve got teal which is then mixed with magenta and, voila!
-You’ve got yourself a swoon-worthy dark blue paint that not only makes navy but is a great substitute for Prussian Blue.
+Phthalo Blue mixed with Phthalo Green gives you a glorious teal color but when mixed with Quinacridone Magenta you’ve got yourself a swoon-worthy dark blue paint that not only makes navy but is a great substitute for Prussian Blue.

 Following the theory that cyan and magenta make blue when you’re printing, I decided to make my own turquoise/teal before adding magenta to it to see what would happen.

 Cyan is actually a range of colors that includes all blue-greens.
 That would mean that turquoise, teal, aqua, etc., are all part of the Cyan family.
 This is the reason that I started by making my own teal first.

 Still, if you had a tube of turquoise, that works as well, but you’ll probably have to cool it down a bit.